dentarg/auth0-blog/_posts/2018-01-16-introducing-custom-domains-preview-with-auth0.markdown

 {% include tweet_quote.html quote_text="You can configure your own custom domain in Auth0.
 This feature is available for all paid customers." %}

-## Authentication Custom Domain Benefits
+## Benefits of Using a Custom Domain for Authentication

 ### End-User Benefits